 Draft is completed and ready for letter ballot

-Move that TG? formally request that the 802.15 WG start a WG Letter Ballot requesting approval of CA document [insert CA doc number] and document P802-15-yz_Dxy and to forward document P802-15-yz_Dxy, to Sponsor Ballot
+Move that TG? formally request that the 802.15 WG start a WG Letter Ballot requesting approval of CA document [insert CA doc number] and document P802-15-yz_Dxy and to forward document P802-15-yz_Dxy, to Standards Association ballot

 Draft needs to be edited prior to letter ballot

-Move that TG? formally request that the 802.15 WG start a WG Letter Ballot requesting approval of CA document [insert CA doc number] and document P802-15-yz_Dxy (as edited in accordance with the instructions in document 15-yy-ssss-rr-GGGG) and to forward document P802-15-yz_Dxy, as edited in accordance with the instructions in document 15-yy-ssss-rr-GGGG, and CA document [insert CA doc number] to Sponsor Ballot pending the completion and inclusion of the edits in the draft.
+Move that TG? formally request that the 802.15 WG start a WG Letter Ballot requesting approval of CA document [insert CA doc number] and document P802-15-yz_Dxy (as edited in accordance with the instructions in document 15-yy-ssss-rr-GGGG) and to forward document P802-15-yz_Dxy, as edited in accordance with the instructions in document 15-yy-ssss-rr-GGGG, and CA document [insert CA doc number] to Standards Association ballot pending the completion and inclusion of the edits in the draft.

 Work Group Motion